Skip to main content

 I started my PhD at Kingston University in 2020 to investigate the role of carbohydrate restriction for exercise recovery, and cardiovascular health.

 Outside of my research interests, I am a science teacher and try to share my enthusiasm for the subject.
-I am not at all clever but believe in having a good work ethic, and that this is necessary for research.
+I have varied interests and believe in having a good work ethic, and that this is necessary for research.
 I like to challenge myself by reading things I don't understand - which is nearly everything!